PaluchLabUCL/DeformingMesh3D-plugin/README.md

 This includes guides for using the plugin, and javadoc for using the plugin via scripting.

 # Changes

+1.0.0
+- Furrow controls in the 3D Canvas window.
+- Tracking controls in 3D canvas window
+- guessMesh api has more options
+- BUG FIX: there was a condition error in the spit mesh algorithm

 0.9.8
 - Changed volume calculation technique.
 - Added a way to create training labels from a labelled image.